 #1 A market size large enough to bring success

 One of the biggest mistakes entrepreneurs make is launching startups in small markets expecting lower competition.
-We’re not talking about a market size measuring in the billions.
+We’re not talking about market size measuring in the billions.
 Not at all.
 Rather, does the market size allow you to identify who your customers are, how many of them there are, and what the cost of reaching and attracting them is?
 Some companies don’t get traction just because they are not clear on who their potential clients and customers are and what value they can offer them.
+This is mostly due to the lack of personal touch in their marketing strategy.
+For instance, tech companies can uplevel their marketing copy by reframing their marketing strategy from product-focused to human-focused by hiring efficient technology copywriters who can bring in a more customer-centric strategy and conversion-focused writing to attract prospective clients.

 #2 Strong leadership